atait/kicad-sandwiches/README.md

 I anticipate this will yield some information about bond pad design and a fair amount of monkeying with an oven.
 A good tip seems to be getting the pick-and-place to use lead-free solder, then using leaded solder for bonding because it has a lower melting point.

 What is the alignment tolerance?
 This will affect the size of bond pads.

+## Bonus: One push
+KiCAD does not have a great notion of a macro - scripts that you can run repeatedly while editing them on the fly.
+The onepush plugin gives a button that runs a particular file in "onepush_script.py".
+Any edits to this file are reloaded when the button is pushed.
+It can import other code such as libraries you are debugging.
+These libraries can also be reloaded on the fly using `reload` commands.
+Refer to the plugin files for more instructions.